Impatiens pallida: Description

 The plant can grow up to 2 m in height.
 The light green stems branch frequently and are smooth and slightly succulent.
 Leaves measure up to 4 in long and 2 in across and are alternate.
 They are simple, hairless, ovate, and have teeth on the margins.

 The flowers are yellow, with reddish-spots on their faces, differentiating the plant from the similar Impatiens capensis, which has orange flowers.
 They are tube or funnel shaped and 1-1.5 in long, with nectar stored at a narrow spur at the back of the flower.
 The flowers cluster in small quantities among the upper leaves.
 After blooming, the flowers are replaced by a narrow seed pod up to 1 in long.
 When the seeds are ripe, they explode from the pod when touched, giving the plant its common name, touch-me-not.

 Pollination

 Nectar spurs are tubular elongations of petals and sepals of certain flowers that usually contain nectar.
-Flowers of Impatiens pallida have nectar spurs which are thought to have played a role in plant-pollinator coevolution.
-Most of the nectar spurs of Impatiens pallida are perpendicular but some of them are curved.
+Flowers of I. pallida have nectar spurs which are thought to have played a role in plant-pollinator coevolution.
+Most of the nectar spurs of I. pallida are perpendicular but some of them are curved.

 These nectar spur flowers are either partially or completely pollinated by insects.
 The specific pollinator is determined by the curvature of the nectar spur.
-Since Impatiens pallida have perpendicular nectar spurs, bees are the main pollinators.
+Since I. pallida have perpendicular nectar spurs, bees are the main pollinators.